 The Drug List also tells you if there are any rules that restrict coverage for your drugs.

 We will provide you a copy of the Drug List.
-To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.AlterwoodAdvantage.com) or call Member Services (phone numbers are printed on the back cover of this booklet).
+To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.AlterwoodAdvantage.com) or call Member Services.